Azure-Samples/azure-container-apps-ai-mcp/README.md

 1. **MCP Host**: The main application that interacts with the MCP server and the LLM provider.
 The host instanciates an LLM provider and provides a terminal interface for the user to interact with the agent.
 2. **MCP Client**: The client that communicates with the MCP server using the MCP protocol.
 The application providers two MCP clients for both HTTP and SSE (Server-Sent Events) protocols.
-3. **MCP Server**: The server that implements the MCP protocol and communicates with the Postgres database.
+3. **MCP Server**: The server that implements the MCP protocol and communicates with the DocumentDB database.
 The application provides two MCP server implementations: one using HTTP and the other using SSE (Server-Sent Events).
 4. **LLM Provider**: The language model provider (e.g., OpenAI, Azure OpenAI, GitHub Models) that generates responses based on the input from the MCP host.
-5. **Postgres**: A database used to store the state of the agent and the tools.
+5. **DocumentDB Local**: A database used to store the state of the agent and the tools.
 6. **Tools**: A set of tools that the agent can use to perform actions, such as adding or listing items in a shopping list.

 ```mermaid